 The seminar starts with an introductory meeting in the first week of the winter term.
 Ideas for experiments or field studies will be presented in a blocked event.
 Each presentation should last max.
 20 minutes.
 Full attendance in all meetings is required for successful participation in the seminar.
-Group seminar papers of 8 - 10 pages, as well as an individual abstract of 75 to 100 words are to be handed in at the end of the semester.
+Group seminar papers of 8 - 10 pages, as well as two individual abstracts (one with 75 to 100 words and another with 150 to 200 words) are to be handed in at the end of the semester.